 Hard Point -- Picture capture the flag, but without the capturing part.
 Hard Point is a hold and earn points sort of game.
 It was one of the more enjoyable games added to this year's title and one that I'll be playing for a while.

-Party Games -- Gun Game, One in the Chamber, Sharpshooter and Sticks & Stones returns with this.
+Party Games -- Gun Game, One in the Chamber, Sharpshooter and Sticks & Stones returns in this category.
 Fan favorites for sure, but I'm not a huge fan of them.
 I'll stick to the old regulars.

-While there are other details on the multiplayer side of things, these were the main modes I enjoyed the most with Black Ops II, in addition to Team Death Match, Kill Confirm, etc. Having said all this, if you want to go hardore and start preparing yourself for the MLG, then it's time we visit League Play.
+While there are other details on the multiplayer side of things, these were the main modes I enjoyed the most with Black Ops II, in addition to Team Death Match, Kill Confirm, etc. Having said all this, if you want to go hardore and start preparing yourself for the Major League Gaming (MLG) events, then it's time we visit League Play.

 League Play and CODcasting